-Now you can dig deep into your family history and organize your lineage with RootsMagic, our TopTenREVIEWS Bronze Award winner.
-This genealogy software functions like a database, and it can store and organize a large volume of information and small details such as marriage dates, health information, burial dates, occupations and religion.
-Overall, it has 60 predefined fact categories, or you can add your own.
-Additionally, you can attach photographs, sound clips and video to any person, family, place, source or event.
-This genealogy software can do just about everything our higher-ranked products can; however, its interface doesn't look very current and it has less multimedia integration than other products.
+You can dig deep into your family history and organize your lineage with RootsMagic, our Top Ten Reviews Bronze Award winner.
+This genealogy software stores and organizes a large volume of data such as marriage dates, health information, burial dates, occupations and religion.
+You can attach photos, sound clips and video to any person, family, place, source or event.
+It has 60 predefined and customizable categories for family facts.
+This genealogy software has similar features as higher-ranked products, however, its interface isn't as polished.

 RootsMagic genealogy software is convenient in that it can run directly from a flash drive with RootsMagic To-Go.
 You can also perform web searches right through the application without having to copy and paste names and dates because the software will pull the data for you.
 GEDCOMs, PDFs, RTFs, JPG and PNG files are all compatible with RootsMagic, so you can use and produce sources in a variety of formats.

 With reports and charts, you can show off your research and organize the family connections you've already established.
 The best genealogy software has flexible features that publish charts and reports online and in print.
 With RootsMagic, you can publish six types of CSS-styled websites: pedigree charts, group sheets, combo pedigree chart and group sheet, descendant narrative, ancestor narrative, and alphabetical narrative.